How to Write a Warm Thank You Letter for Donations (Samples)

 A letter will feel more personal when the donor can visualize your work with their contributions.
 Share stories of what your organization has recently achieved with donor money.
 This act will boost their confidence that their money was spent wisely and help them connect emotionally with your cause.

-“Because of the donations our organization has received over this year, we have successfully rebuilt 100 homes in storm-damaged areas.”
+Because of the donations our organization has received over the past year, we have successfully rebuilt 100 homes in storm-damaged areas.

 Conclusion

-In conclusion, you will sign off the letter.
-The most effective letters are signed by either a ranking member of the organization or a beneficiary rather than the whole organization.
-Keep in mind that if a beneficiary signs, the letter must be from the individual’s perspective and how they benefited from the donation.
+In conclusion, you will sign off on the letter.
+The most effective letters are signed by either a ranking member of the organization or a beneficiary, rather than the whole organization.
+Keep in mind that if a beneficiary signs, the letter must be from the individual’s perspective and explain how they benefited from the donation.
 Whatever you choose, finish the letter by writing the sender’s name and including a handwritten signature underneath.

-For example, you may state: “We are very grateful for your recent gift” or “Your generous gift will help us [action taken by your organization].”
-Reading the letter out loud will help you catch repetitive sections where an alternative should be used.
+“We are very grateful for your recent gift” or “Your generous gift will help us [action taken by your organization].”

 Thank You Letter Template